jeremymarch/hopliteKB-LibreOffice/README.md

 * [IFAOGrec Unicode](http://www.ifao.egnet.net/publications/publier/outils-ed/polices/#grec)

 ## Installation:
 The extension is contained in the file hoplitekb.oxt.
-Download this file to your computer.
+Download this file from the Releases tab above.
 From LibreOffice, add the extension by going to Tools -> Extension Manager and clicking Add; select the file hoplitekb.oxt and restart LibreOffice.

 To create the extension from source code, clone this repository.
 Now zip the contents of the **hoplitekb-ext** folder into a zip file and rename the zip **hoplitekb.oxt**.
 Be sure not to include the enclosing folder itself, i.e. hoplitekb-ext, in the zip file or the extension will fail to load.
 From the terminal, these steps can be easily combined by running **_zip -r ../hoplitekb.oxt \*_** from inside the hoplite-ext folder.
 Install hoplitekb.oxt in LibreOffice as above.